 The purpose of this policy is to outline the guidelines on which we accept recording requests.
 This allows us to control the amount of requests we receive onto which we can deliver the final product in a timely manner.

 This policy applies to all students, faculty, and staff at the Santa Clara School of Law.

 - We will only accept requests by only faculty, staff, and organizations.
 No individual law students may make requests.

-- Regular requests (classroom tapings, guest speakers, audio recordings) should be made at least 2 weeks in advance.
+- Regular requests (non special events) should be made at least 2 weeks in advance.
 If we receive the request less than 2 weeks in advance, our official policy is to reject the request., though we will refer you to alternative resources.